csrisurya/CSS143B/homework/homework7/problem_3/readme.md

 **The goal of the algorithm is to have as low complexity as possible to retrieve the suggested words when given the search text**.
 In real life, this is usually implement at the browser end so it needs to be FAST.

-As a reasonable simplification, the autocomplete will only match in a single word.
-And case is ignored.
+As a reasonable simplification:

+- the autocomplete will only match in a single word
+- the match will only happen from the beginning of the given string set
+- case is ignored

 Finish the problem in 3 steps: